adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 <div align="left">

 - From a sanity perspective, absolutely not.
 No. Windows Batch is not a programming language, it can sometimes fail the whole script if one command fails.
-So it was challenging to keep it from being *too hacky it's unreadable* but also have ways to *not crash at the first error*.
+So it was challenging to keep it from being *"too hacky it's unreadable"* but also have ways to *"not crash at the first error"*.
 Input validation is still 25% impossible.
 - For what came out of it?
 A solid yes.
 Once you set this up, it will be the fastest no nonsense video downloading experience you'll ever have.

 </div>